 By avoiding these common errors, you’ll not only save money but also ensure the whole process goes smoothly from start to finish.
 Whether you’re a tradesperson needing the right van for your job or someone planning a big move, making the right decisions is key.

 One of the biggest mistakes when hiring a van is not carefully assessing your needs beforehand.
 Choosing the wrong size van can be costly.
-Renting a van that’s too small means making multiple trips, wasting time and fuel, while a van that’s too large can feel unnecessary and may cost more.
+Renting a van that’s too small means making multiple trips wasting time and fuel, while a van that’s too large can feel unnecessary and may cost more.
+If, for instance, you are hiring a van for a successful DIY move, carefully assess your personal items and space requirements, as overlooking this step is one of the top mistakes to avoid when renting a van in Kent for moving home.
 Whether you’re moving house or running a delivery, selecting the right size is crucial.

 Additionally, choosing the incorrect vehicle type can cause issues down the line.
 If you’re hauling bulky items, you might need a long wheelbase or a Luton van for the added space and easy loading.
 Don’t just go for the van that looks the best or seems most affordable.
 Make sure it’s suited for the job at hand.
+While it might be tempting to go for the cheapest option, it’s important to consider your needs.
 Taking the time to assess your needs ensures you get a van that meets your requirements, avoiding unnecessary hassle or additional costs.

 When hiring a van, it’s easy to overlook the details of insurance options, but understanding what’s covered is essential.
 Don’t just assume that standard insurance is enough.
 Ask about what’s included, like coverage for theft or damage, and consider opting for additional coverage to give you peace of mind, especially if you’re going on a long journey or handling valuable goods.